 Parking requirements associated with the small regular events is for up to 300 people in the House and Garden Area.
-These events will attract an anticipated up to 140 vehicles.
+These events will attract an anticipated 100-150 vehicles.
 These events will not require any additional works to accommodate traffic and will utilise the main entrance and existing driveways.